 - PHYS 1351:Energy and Environment

-PSYC 3316: Environmental Psychology
+PSYC 3316: Environmental Psychology (NO LONGER OFFERED)

 - ESST 3300: Independent Study.
 3 units.
 Graded A-F. Consent of instructor and director of Environmental and Sustainability Studies Minor required.
 Independent, study on a specific topic related to sustainability and environmental studies.
 The student and the instructor will design the readings, research, and requirements.
 The supervising instructor may be from any department.
 The Director of Environmental and Sustainability Studies must approve of the topic and requirements.
 This course is open only to ESS Minors.